-- Homogeneous algorithm (HoLM) is our homogeneous algorithm.
-It makes resource selection, and sends blocks to the selected workers in a round-robin fashion. - Overlapped Round-Robin, Optimized Memory Layout (ORROML) is very similar to our homogeneous algorithm.
-The only difference between them is that it does not make any resource selection, and so sends tasks to all available workers in a round-robin fashion. - Overlapped Min-Min, Optimized Memory Layout (OMMOML) is a static scheduling heuristic, which sends the next block to the first worker that will be available to compute it.
+- Overlapped Round-Robin, Optimized Memory Layout: ORROML is very similar to our homogeneous algorithm.
+The only difference between them is that it does not make any resource selection, and so sends tasks to all available workers in a round-robin fashion. - Overlapped Min-Min, Optimized Memory Layout: OMMOML is a static scheduling heuristic, which sends the next block to the first worker that will finish it.
 As it is looking for potential workers in a given order, this algorithm performs some resource selection too.
-Theoretically, as our homogeneous resource selection ensures that the first worker is free to compute when we finish to send blocks to the others, they should have similar behavior. - Overlapped Demand-Driven, Optimized Memory Layout (ODDOML) is a demand-driven algorithm.
+Theoretically, as our homogeneous resource selection ensures that the first worker is free to compute when we finish to send blocks to the others, HoLM and OMMOML should have similar behavior on homogeneous platforms.

+- Overlapped Demand-Driven, Optimized Memory Layout: ODDOML is a demand-driven algorithm.
 In order to use the extra buffers available in the worker memories, it will send the next block to the first worker which can receive it.
-This would be a dynamic version of our algorithm, if it took worker selection into account. - Demand-Driven, Optimized Memory Layout (DDOML) is a very simple dynamic demanddriven algorithm, close to ODDOML.
+This would be a dynamic version of our algorithm, if it took worker selection into account. - Demand-Driven, Optimized Memory Layout: DDOML is a very simple dynamic demand-driven algorithm, close to ODDOML.
 It sends the next block to the first worker which is free for computation.
 As workers never have to receive and compute at the same time, the algorithm has no extra buffer, so the memory available to store \mathcal{A} , \mathcal{B} , and \mathcal{C} is greater.
-This may change the value of μ and so the behavior of the algorithm.
+This may change the value of μ and so the behavior of the algorithm compare to ODDOML.

-In the second set we have algorithms which do not use our memory allocation:
+Finally, the two adapted algorithms which do not use our memory allocation:

-- Block Matrix Multiply (BMM) is Toledo's algorithm [38].
-It splits each worker memory equally into three parts, and allocate one slot for a square block of \mathcal{A} , another for a square block of \mathcal{B} , and the last one for a square block of \mathcal{C} , each square block having the same size.
+- Block Matrix Multiply: BMM is Toledo's algorithm.
+It splits each worker memory equally into three parts, and allocates one slot for a square block of \mathcal{A} , another for a square block of \mathcal{B} , and the last one for a square block of \mathcal{C} , each square block having the same size.
 Then it sends blocks to the workers in a demand-driven fashion, when a worker is free for computation.
 First a worker receives a block of \mathcal{C} , then it receives corresponding blocks of \mathcal{A} and \mathcal{B} in order to update \mathcal{C} , until \mathcal{C} is fully computed.
-In this version, a worker do not overlap computation with the receiving of the next blocks. - Overlapped Block Matrix Multiply (OBMM) is our attempt to improve the previous algorithm.
+In this version, a worker does not overlap computation with the receiving of the next blocks. - Overlapped Block Matrix Multiply: OBMM is our attempt to improve the previous algorithm.
 We try to overlap the communications and the computations of the workers.
 To that purpose, we split each worker memory into five parts, so as to receive one block of \mathcal{A} and one block of \mathcal{B} while previous ones are used to update \mathcal{C} .

-8.3 Experiments
+6.3.
+Experiments

 We have built several experimental protocols in order to assess the performance of the various algorithms.
 In the following experiments we use nine processors, one master and eight workers.
+We restricted the number of workers to eight after an initial experiment using the whole platform.
+This experiment showed that, because of platform parameters and of memory limitations, if the master serves five processors or more, on average one processor is idle at any time.
 In all experiments we compare the execution time needed by the algorithms which use our memory allocation to the execution time of the other algorithms.
-We also point out the number of processors used by each algorithm, which is an important parameter when comparing execution times.
+We also point out the number of processors used by each algorithm, an important parameter when comparing execution times.